Many attorneys I’ve worked with have heard that free reports are an important component of a law firm marketing strategy.

 Once you have created these educational tools, find every way you can to give them away to as many people as possible.
 For an example, see below.

-To get your free report now, click here.
+To get your complimentary copy online, click here.